-- PARENTING PLAN: The legal document that governs the conduct of the mother and father with respect to the kids.
-It will specify the custody arrangement.
+Parenting Plan is the legal document that governs the conduct of the mother and father with respect to the kids.
+It will specify the legal and physical custody arrangement and all manners of details regarding the children.
 Think of it as a contract for the benefit of the kids.
 Other points you will see in the parenting plan are: a) the specific time periods the kids will spend with each parent, b) where the kids spend any holidays, c) sharing of expenses for the kids for activities, d) who claims the kids on their taxes.

 Legal Custody refers to decision-making for the children.